 Display control scripts that create interactive windows to use with the View.

-These scripts create an on-the fly layer to render in the View window.
+These scripts render an on-the fly layer in the View window.

 * GeoFormulas can be used either in the GeoFormula process (to create a new object in an RVC file) or added as a layer in the Display process (to render on-the-fly GeoFormula layers).
 See also: Using Geospatial Formulas tutorial.

 GeoFormulas: Combine rasters and vector polygons to create a new geospatial objects or layer.

 Select records, assign symbols, specify labels, and format coordinates.

 Add a border, tic marks, north arrow, logo, title, and layer labels to your map.